JetBrains/godot-support/gdscript/documentation/features/trait.md

 To help with auto-completions traits can also include "extends xxx" line which is not propagated into usages.

 This is an experimental work-around and hopefully GdScript will get proper support for Traits.
-If you have any ideas, please let me know via GitLab issues f.e.